Washington’s defense has been transformed from a year ago. It thinks it can play better.

 When Del Rio was hired in January, he laid out a vision for defense that starred a disruptive line.
 Washington is loaded with five first-round picks up front.
 Against the Cowboys in Week 7, the line produced four of the team’s six total sacks and stifled a Dallas offense that was already reeling.

 “It’s having the impact that you would envision,” Washington Coach Ron Rivera said of the line.
 “But to be honest, I think it could be better.
 I really do.
 I think it’s a good, young group that’s still learning and growing and figuring their way out.
 There are still some elements of learning that they have to do, some bad habits that we’ve got to get corrected … some techniques that they used to use in a different style.
 This is a completely different defense.
-So, we’ve got to get them to learn those techniques and learn those habits and develop them.”
+So we’ve got to get them to learn those techniques and learn those habits and develop them.”

 Del Rio has also preached cohesion among the defensive line, the linebackers and secondary.
 Any success, he said, would come as a complete group, not simply the impact of a few players.